abhishekcpp007/URL-shorten-in-one-click/README.md

 - **body-parser**: Parses incoming request bodies in JSON format.
 - **express.static**: Serves static files (e.g., HTML, CSS, JavaScript) from the `public` directory.

-## License

-This project is licensed under the MIT License.

----

-You can customize this file further based on any additional features or instructions you want to include!